karolinaCodes/Junior/planning/ROUTES.md

 - [x] /api/gig_applications/:id
   - :id = gig application id
 - [ ] /api/gig_applications/new
-  - written but not tested
 - NOTE: applications by posting ID are in /api/gig_postings/:id/applications

 ## Projects

 - [x] /api/project/:id
 - [ ] /api/new
-  - written but not tested

 ## Search DONE